Main aims of the course are:

 optimization of them together with experimental and theoretical information;

-- creating consistent database for successful prediction of stable equilibrium state for industrial application;
+- understanding of principles how to create a consistent database for successful prediction of stable equilibrium state for industrial application;

-At the end of the course, students should be able to calculate phase diagrams and use them for solution of practical applications.
+- calculate phase diagrams and use them for solution of practical applications;

 1. Introduction: Computational thermodynamics, past and present of CALPHAD technique.Thermodynamic basis: laws of thermodynamics, functions of state, equilibrium conditions, vibrational heat capacity, statistical thermodynamics.